80 sustainability research topics for students to explore green campus issues

 - What ethical imperatives would demand that institutions of higher education care for their impact on the planet, people and profit?

 - What are the responsibilities of institutions of higher education to contribute to global challenges, such as poverty, gender inequality, and climate change?

 - What data is important to monitor the institution’s environmental impact?
 How can this data be collected and analysed?

 - What are the advantages and disadvantages of different sustainability reporting standards?

-- Which standard should the university adhere to?
+- Which sustainability reporting standards should the university adhere to?

 - What are efficient ways to organize sustainability reporting within the organization?

-- How to communicate results among students, staff and outside actors?
+- What is the best way to communicate results among students, staff and outside actors?

 - What are the strengths and weaknesses of different methodologies (e.g. payback or Net Present Value) to calculate the financial costs and benefits of sustainability investments?